arian233/Website2.0/README.md

-This repo is my personal profile website that was implemented using React.
+This repo contains my personal profile website that was implemented using React.